nicolavlicata/ComputerGraphics/Lab7_AbstractionsAndTextures/README.md

 Discuss with your partner the following:

-1. What are the advantages/disadvantages of the "Renderable" class?: *Add your answer here*
+1. What are the advantages/disadvantages of the "Renderable" class?:
+  - Pros: You can easily create renderable objects and create many similar renderables by reusing data.
+  - Cons: It only takes in one texture file per renderable
-2. Why do we call Renderable::draw(..) with the matrix info as parameters?: *Add your answer here*
+2. Why do we call Renderable::draw(..) with the matrix info as parameters?: Because you need to know where the renderables are supposed to be placed.
-3. How you can move models in the scene?: *Add your answer here*
+3. How you can move models in the scene?: Set a new model matrix for the renderable.

 ## Part 2 - Textures